CorporateRewards/docs-myrewards/source/includes/api/core/_user_groups.md

 Parameters | Type | Info
 ---------- | ---- | ----
 name | `string` | Required - name of the user_group to be created
-position | `integer` | position of the user_group in the hierachy parent_id | `integer` | an optional id field, used if this user group should be nested underneath another image_url | `string` | a url of user group image
+description | `string` | description of the user_group, which is visible in the admin area only position | `integer` | position of the user_group in the hierachy parent_id | `integer` | an optional id field, used if this user group should be nested underneath another image_url | `string` | a url of user group image